 The Bottom Line: Medellín Frequently Asked Questions (FAQ)

-I hope this Medellín Frequently Asked Questions (FAQ) list is helpful for many expats.
+We hope this Medellín Frequently Asked Questions (FAQ) list is helpful for many expats.
 The answers are based on my over eight years living in Colombia and over four years being a blog writer about Colombia and writing for several other publications.

 In addition, this list of Medellín Frequently Asked Questions (FAQ) will be updated with additional questions as more questions are asked by expats.